Aarleks/tilde/markdown/20200422_blastula-for-emailing-feedback.md

 )
 ```

-And finally we loop through our class list, sending each student an email with their feedback files attached:
+And finally we simply loop through our class list, sending each student an email with their individual feedback files attached:

 ```r